Maryland Divorce Steps

 • Generally, personal service is expected

-• If the Plaintiff desires to serve a Defendant who resides out of this state, then, this Plaintiff must demand the court clerk "A Writ of Summons for 60 days"
+• If the Plaintiff desires to serve a Defendant who resides out of this state, he or she must ask the court clerk "A Writ of Summons for 60 days"

 • Certified Mail, Restricted Delivery, Return Receipt Requested